glozow/bitcoin-notes/transaction-lifecycle.md

 added](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/wallet/spend.cpp#L767-L778)
 to the transaction.

-4. Some combination of signatures and/or scripts is added to each input to satisfy their corresponding outputs' spending conditions.
+4. Some combination of signatures and other data is added to each input to satisfy their corresponding outputs' spending conditions.
 This process involves various steps that depend on how many signatures are needed and where the key(s) are stored.

 ### Transaction Children

-A child transaction (one that spends another transaction's outputs) can be created as soon as the transaction has a txid - this can happen before it's even signed, which the Lightning Network takes advantage of to open payment channels without potentially locking counterparties into a multisig they can't get out of.
+A child transaction is one that spends another transaction's outputs.
+A child can be created as soon as the transaction has a txid - this can happen before it's even signed, which the Lightning Network takes advantage of to open payment channels without potentially locking counterparties into a multisig they can't get out of.

-It's possible - and quite common - for transactions to have children and grandchildren before they are confirmed (included in a valid block accepted by the network).
+It's possible - and quite common - for transactions to have children and grandchildren before they are confirmed.
 There's nothing stopping a user from creating 1000 generations of transactions.
-One can also create multiple children from the same output, but these would be considered conflicting transactions.
+One can also create multiple children from the same output, but these would be considered conflicting transactions or "double spends."
 There are no limitations on what transactions a user can create, but the network state is what matters.

 Among other limitations on validity, children of coinbase transactions would need to wait [100 blocks](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/wallet/wallet.cpp#L2881)